lheisey/ppv-addons/README.txt

 == Credits ==

 * WordPress Plugin Boilerplate https://github.com/DevinVinson/WordPress-Plugin-Boilerplate was used as the starting point for this plugin.
-* Icons from Noun Project have a Creative Commons license.
-The tag icon is created by Victor Fernandez and the blog icon is created by Luke Jarrett.

 == Changelog ==